headercom

 • Market situation and sentiments

 Floating interest rates change based on market conditions or a specific benchmark rate.
 This might differ based on the loan or type of security.
-The common benchmarks include the Reserve Bank of India's repo rate or the Marginal Cost of Funds-based Lending Rate.
+The common benchmarks include the Reserve Bank of India's Repo Rate or the Marginal Cost of Funds-based Lending Rate.

 For consumer loans and other debt like home loans, car loans, or credit cards, banks add extra amounts over the basic rate.
 This depends on things like the kind of loan and the credit score.